 Who Shot Marilyn?
-Photography and Andy Warhol's Silkscreens of Marilyn Monroe
+Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

 The creative in photography is its capitulation to fashion.
 ‘The world is beautiful’ – this precisely is its motto.
 In it is unmasked the posture of a photography that can endow any soup can with cosmic significance but cannot grasp a single one of the human connections in which it exists…